exallium/TodoAppJava/README.md

 1. In our case, this contract gets a Dao to communicate with the Database, and has access to AsyncTask implementations to do work off of the foreground thread.
 1. By Default, AsyncTask runs tasks in a Serialized fashion, so we don't need to worry about maintaining our own job queue.
 1. All of these pieces are strung together utilizing Dagger (see the di package)
+1. TodoListItems are Immutable.
+In order to manipulate one, you must utilize buildUpon.
+This ensures that you don't unintentionally overwrite anything, eliminates some multithreading concerns, and makes TodoListItem objects easier to reason about.

 ## Notes